bocajspear1/fakernet/docs/pages/module_tutorial.md

 # You need this to validate parameters for your functions
 import lib.validate as validate
 # You need this so your class can inherit from it.
-from lib.base_module import BaseModule
+from lib.base_module import DockerBaseModule

-class ClassName(BaseModule):
+class ClassName(DockerBaseModule):
     # Class code goes here

 __MODULE__ = ClassName